jduarte/immortus/details.md

 ##### Intermediate

-If you need/want to create a background job and track it's completeness you could do:

 ```javascript
 var jobFinished = function(data) {
   // Job was completed here. `data` has the info returned in the 'Intermediate', 'Explicit' `JobController#verify`